cbliou/ML-resources/README.md

-# ML resources
+# ML/AI resources

-This is a list of ML ideas and papers.
+This is a list of ML/AI ideas and papers.

-## Various methods
+## ML methods

 - Reinforcement Learning
   * [Learning From Delayed Rewards](http://www.cs.rhul.ac.uk/~chrisw/new_thesis.pdf)